kyma-project/community/concepts/observability-strategy/configurable-logging/01-groundwork.md

 - Kyma will provide a blueprint based on Helm for installing the typical Loki stack as example.
 - The setup is not meant to be HA and scalable.

-# Proposed Solution
+## Proposed Solution

-The idea of the proposal is to introduce a preconfigured agent layer that's responsible for collecting all telemetry data.
+The proposal introduces a new preconfigured agent layer that's responsible for collecting all telemetry data.
 Users can configure those agents dynamically at runtime with different configuration scenarios, so that the agents start shipping the data to the configured backends.
 The dynamic configuration and management of the agent is handled by a new operator, which is configured with Kubernetes resources.
 The agents and the new operator are bundled in a new core package called `telemetry`.
 The existing Kyma backends and UIs will be just one possible solution to integrate with.
 The user can install them manually following a blueprint.

 ![b](./assets/future.drawio.svg)